 - Now you can open the exported file in MS Word and then search for the parameter that is requested in the Enter Parameter Value dialog box.

 If in case you are unable to run the Database Documenter, make a check whether it’s an issue of missing reference.
 Usually, it is seen that the most common missing reference is Utility.mda.
 To check for the missing reference, follow these steps:

 - In the database window, click Modules under Objects.
 Note:

 For Access 2007 users, click to the Database Tools tab; click Visual Basic, and then switch to step 3.

 - Make the selection of any existing module and then click design or insert new modules.
 This opens the Visual Basic Editor.

 - From the Tools menu, click to the References option.

-- Now from the Available References list, look for references that has “MISSING: “ text in front of the name.
-Tap to clear the check box.
+- Now from the Available References list, look for references that have “MISSING: “ text in front of the name.
+Tap to clear the checkbox.